gokulkrishh/dotfiles/README.md

 ### Extra

- - [Tools I Use For Web Development](https://gokulkrishh.github.io/tools/2017/08/10/tools-i-use-for-web-development.html) Tools I use for Web Development like browsers, terminal, editors, mac apps, chrome extensions, perf tools etc.
+ - [Tools I Use For Web Development](https://gokulkrishh.github.io/tools/2017/08/10/tools-i-use-for-web-development.html) such as browsers, terminal, editors, mac apps, chrome extensions, perf tools etc.

 #### Features Improvements
 Found a bug, create an issue or new feature give me a PR.
 Lets reduce the pain of setting up machine for development from scratch.